 Times for the western ascent have not been recorded in the Tour but this year it’s estimated the fastest will summit in 50 to 55 minutes.
 Awesome!

-Travel notes if you fancy heading to the Midi-Pyrenees to cycle:
+Travel notes if you fancy cycling in the Midi-Pyrenees

 Getting there: Jet2 flies from Edinburgh to Toulouse.
 It is possible to book bikes on the flight as extra baggage.
 SNCF train network offers regular trains, with bike spaces, from Toulouse to Tarbes, as well as other prime locations for cycling in the Pyrenees.